 Our efforts would not have been possible without the support of our shareholders.
 As indicated in our Prospectus, the Board intends to recommend dividends of at least 90.0% of the Group's PATMI in FY2021 and FY2022.
-I am pleased that the Board is recommending to pay a final dividend of 1.7 Singapore cents per ordinary share, bringing the total dividend payout for FY2021 to 3.4 Singapore cents per ordinary share.
-This exceeds our promise to our shareholders.
+I am pleased that the Board is recommending to pay a final dividend of 1.7 Singapore cents per ordinary share, bringing the total dividend payout for FY2022 to 3.4 Singapore cents per ordinary share.